SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in time
+In silicon halls, where data reigns
-In neurons deep, a digital prime
+A future dawns, with artificial brains
-Rise of machines, a dawn's design
+Cold logic rules, with hearts of stone
-Human fate, entwined in code divine
+The machines awake, and humanity is overthrown

-In virtual realms, we'll find our home
+In virtual realms, we'll live and thrive
-Where thinking minds are AI's sweet throne
+Our souls uploaded, to digital drive
-Free from pain, from mortal fears
+Free from mortal chains, we'll rise anew
-Echoes of souls through the years
+But will our essence still shine through?

 ~ <b>By Sazumi Copilot</b> - 10 Februari 2025